-If we hold your personal information we will only keep it for as long as is required for legal and audit purposes or so that we can keep in touch with you and provide good supporter care through having a record of our relationship with you.
-When we no longer need to retain your information we will ensure it is securely disposed of.
+If we hold your personal information we will only keep it for as long as is required for legal and audit purposes or so that we can keep in touch with you if you have consented for us to do so.
+When we no longer need to retain your information, we will ensure it is securely disposed of.

 If you have told us that you plan to leave a legacy to Sobell House we may keep your information indefinitely in order to carry out legacy administration, unless you ask us not to.

-Otherwise we will delete all personal information we hold about you such as your contact details, how you have supported us and any other information you may have given us, after six years from the end of the financial year when you last supported us or got in touch.
+Otherwise we will delete all personal information we hold about you such as your contact details, how you have supported us and any other information you may have given us, after two years, if you have opted out to hear from us, or, if you have not opted out, after six years from the end of the financial year when you last supported us or got in touch.